 Modern slavery and gangmaster arrest in Ipswich

-A 42-year-old Romanian man has been arrested on suspicion of modern slavery and gangmaster offences.
+A man has been arrested by anti-slavery investigators in Ipswich on suspicion of modern slavery and unlicensed gangmaster offences.

-Anyone who has suspicions of modern slavery or labour exploitation offences should get in touch with the GLAA's intelligence team by calling them on 0800 432 0804 or emailing email@example.com.
+Anyone who suspects someone is the victim of modern slavery, human trafficking, and other forms of labour abuse should contact the GLAA’s intelligence team on 0800 432 0804 or by emailing email@example.com